Himujjal/ekon/README.md

 // single line comments only
 // you can skip writing the commas (optional)

+// null
+nullValue: null

 // strings
-unquotedKey: "Represents a string & you can use 'single-quotes' inside"
+doubleQuotes: "You can use 'single-quotes' inside"
-singleQuotes: 'A string & you can use "double-quotes" inside'
+singleQuotes: 'You can use "double-quotes" inside'
 multilineStrings: `
 This is
 a multiline